-When compared with other studies, our results show overall similar patterns in seasonal variability, but lower seasonality in most regions, particularly at higher latitudes (Fig. 5).
-The relatively muted seasonality is consistent with the weaker spatial gradients, and suggests overall weaker variations in net community production and export than previously assumed.
+The lower seasonality in our estimate is consistent with the reduced spatial gradients, and suggests overall weaker variations in net community production and export than previously assumed.
 The machine learning approach used to reconstruct the PSD relies on non-linear relationships with multiple ocean variables to reconstruct particle size distributions, which may accentuate compensatory relationships between different predictors.
-Surface chlorophyll, temperature, and net primary production have all been used in previous global reconstructions (Dunne et al., 2007; Henson et al., 2011; Siegel et al., 2014), but rarely together with additional variables that may be important in modulating spatial and seasonal export patterns.
+Surface chlorophyll, temperature, and net primary production have all been used in previous global reconstructions (Dunne et al., 2007; Henson et al., 2011; Siegel et al., 2014), but rarely together with additional variables that may be important in modulating spatial and seasonal patterns of export.
 It is also possible that our method somewhat underestimates variability compared to previous work.
-As previously noted, our PSD reconstructions appear to reduce extremes in both biovolume and PSD slope (Clements et al., 2021), which may lead to underestimating variability in particle export fluxes derived from these quantities.
+As previously noted, our PSD reconstructions reduces extremes in both biovolume and PSD slope (Clements et al., 2022), which may lead to underestimating variability in particle export fluxes derived from these quantities.